1st-rapid-response-force/Training-Programs/docs/source/ait_11/mout.rst

 Visual Markings for MOUT
 -------------------------

-MOUT has it's own SOPs for marking positions and buildings to indicate
+MOUT has it's own SOPs for marking positions and buildings to indicate status.
+If you will be operating in an Urban Terrain during a mission you should equip yourself with the necessary equipment to utilize these markings.

 +-------------------+-------------------------------+-------------------+
 | Position Type     | Day                           | Night             |